The Writing King Your Ethical Ghostwriter. Your Story, Done Right.

 Using Fallacies as Writing Tools

-Recognizing fallacies is not just about avoiding them.
+Recognizing fallacies has uses past avoiding them.
 In fiction, fallacies become character tools.
 A villain who relies on false dilemmas to manipulate followers.
 A parent who uses appeal to tradition to resist change.
 A lawyer who deploys loaded questions in cross-examination.
 These are not writing mistakes.
 They are deliberate choices that reveal how characters think, argue, and attempt to control others.

 The key is intention.
 When a character uses a fallacy, the reader should be able to recognize it as a character trait, not a failure of the author’s reasoning.
 When a nonfiction argument uses a fallacy, the reader loses trust in the entire book.